SorrentinoPablo/Survey_Security_Privacy_Neuromorphic_Computing/README.md

 - Create a PR if you notice missing papers in this collection of academic papers
 - Share with the research community

-For any questions or support, please reach out through: p.f.a.sorrentino@
+For any recommendations, questions or support, please reach out through: p.f.a.sorrentino@rug.nl

 ## Contents / Key Topics
 - [-Introduction](#Introduction)